ferrumnet/techpaper/README.md

 A decentralized ledger runs on a distributed network of individual nodes.
 Such networks are well studied in the context of Internet, distributed database systems, and even social networks.
 If nodes in a distributed network find their neighbors randomly with a bias toward geographical proximity, we will have an architecture similar to the Internet’s architecture, but obviously much smaller.
 Such networks when represented as graphs are usually consisted of pockets of dense sub graphs connected to create a larger graph.
 Average distance between nodes, hence the amount of time it takes for a message to reach other nodes grows very slowly even when the network grows very fast.
 The figure below shows that the average distance between nodes in such graphs drops sharply after a number between 5 or 10 regardless of the size of the graph [15].

 ![Figure 9](img/figure9.png)
+Figure 9 - Shows the probability that distance from a given source node in graph is greater than d [15]

 Since the distance between nodes does not grow too fast, the load on nodes will grow as fast as the network, hence, the size of the network is effectively bound by the processing power of the average node.
 This is a significant limiting factor.
 The typical next step to break down the load on the network is sharding, but sharding is not easy for the blockchain because of the consensus mechanism.